antokara/pyscript-sceneController/README.md

         # the z-wave scene controller, node_id
         # that triggers the scene changes
         nodeId: 78
-        # the entities (lights, switches, etc.)
-        # that are involved in the scenes and should
-        # cause the trigger of scene controller LEDs to change
+        # the entity Id of the scene controller
-        triggerEntities:
+        entityId: "switch.kitchen_scene_controller"
         # the names of the scenes, case-sensitive
         # not their ids or entity ids
         # @see config/scenes.yaml (name prop)
+        # TODO: remove and take them from the buttons;
         scenes:
           "Downstairs - all lights":
           "Downstairs - cooking lights":